 November 5th, 2025

-A publisher literally cannot sell their books at retail, particularly online retail, without ONIX metadata.
-I mean literally.
-Actually, totally.
-Publishers cannot upload a book for sale to Amazon without ONIX metadata.
+A publisher literally cannot sell their books at retail, particularly online retail, without metadata, mostly expressed via ONIX.
+I mean literally, actually, totally.
+Publishers cannot upload a book for sale to Amazon without metadata.
 Amazon will not accept the upload.
 And so ONIX metadata is not a nice-to-have, it’s a must-have.
 Most publishing personnel don’t want to know about metadata at all — they leave it to the techies, or the marketing people.
 But it’s essential.
 Nonfiction books don’t have to have an index any more, and often don’t.
 But they do need ONIX metadata.

 “Onix: It is a very aggressive Pokémon that will constantly attack humans”

 What is this beast called ONIX?
-Think of it as just a form that publishers fill out for new books.
-At its most basic level ONIX metadata is just the basics about a book: title, subtitle, author, publishers, pub date, retail price, ISBN, BISAC codes, and so on.
+At its most rudimentary level, you can think of it as just a form that publishers fill out for new books.
+ONIX metadata includes the basics about a book: title, subtitle, author, publishers, pub date, retail price, ISBN, BISAC codes, and so on.

 The first version of ONIX appeared in 2000.
 Version 2 was published in 2001, and revised in 2003.
-The latest version, ONIX 3, was published in April 2009, sixteen years ago.
+The latest major release, ONIX 3, was published in April 2009, sixteen years ago.

 Here’s the debacle:

-ONIX 2.1 was ‘sunsetted’ (no longer actively supported) by EDItEUR at the end of 2014, nearly 12 years ago — it has not been revised or improved since.
-ONIX 3, meanwhile, is so much more robust than 2.1 ever was.
-There is all kinds of information about a book that you can communicate in ONIX 3 that could never be expressed in 2.1.
+ONIX 2.1 was ‘sunsetted’ (i.e. no longer actively supported) by EDItEUR at the end of 2014, nearly 12 years ago — it has not been revised or improved since.
+This is not a slight on EDItEUR — why update an old format, when something new and improved is readily available?
+ONIX 3 is so much more robust than 2.1 ever was.
+A lot of information about a book can be communicated in ONIX 3 that could never be expressed in 2.1.
 Using the data contained in an ONIX 3 file, publishers can sell more books than they can using 2.1.
-If you already know how to use 2.1, ONIX 3 is not technically difficult to implement.
+And if you already know how to use 2.1, ONIX 3 is not technically difficult to implement.

 BISG used to publish a sort of shame list showing who was supporting each version of ONIX.
 The last copy of the list I’ve got is a decade old.
 At the time only 40% of respondents were using ONIX 3.
 I know it’s a much higher adoption now.
 But still…